-A lot of classical sheet music is for a single instrument such as the piano, but some of our music (such as our traditional or Christmas Carols) has been created in a number of different formats, ranges and keys to suit different instruments.
+A lot of our classical sheet music is for a single instrument such as the piano, but some of our music (such as our traditional or Christmas Carols) has been created in a number of different formats, ranges and keys to suit different instruments.
 If that is the case, then we try to make each version suitable for multiple instruments with the same range and key.
 These are the mnemonics we use to describe our formats:

 The keyboard part is for piano, organ manuals or electronic keyboard showing chords.